Marbok/marbok.github.io/_posts/2020-12-28-Clojure-part-2.md

 ## Metadata

 We can add a map with arbitrary data to any object.
-This's hits for compiler:
+This's hints for compiler:
 ``` clojure
 (def m {:s 2})
 (with-meta m {:doc "123"}) ;; write meta